 You’ve got precious little time as I’m taping this on April 7th.
 And for the record, the NPS cannot solicit any museum materials by law, but they can accept donations willingly proffered which is why they haven’t contacted you.
 But I am, and will sue you in behalf of the Citizens of the United States (public domain) to reclaim these prints in behalf of the NPS.
 SB, my attorney over the past 15 years, who communicated with you about the domain name business, has moved over to Perkins Coie and now will take this recovery Pro Bono; so your next letter will be from her.

 So Mike, it’s time to fess up or lawyer up.

 Ranger Doug “Ranger of the Lost Art” “

 News Update (2018): These two prints get returned: To continue my story, I returned from my 15 month road-trip around the country giving my talks and began preparing a final trip back to Washington to donate my private collection (once numbering 6 prints).
 I had a brief meeting with Director Jarvis at the Pasadena Convention Center at the beginning of the NPS Centennial and I explained this story to him and that I needed the help of the General Services Administration (GSA) who owns all things WPA.
-I received a call from GSA a month later and spent a good deal of time explaining everything to their investigator.
+I received a call from GSA a month later and spent a good deal of time explaining everything to their investigator who was the FBI.
 About three months after that phone conference, they called again and explained that the FBI could not seize these two prints.
 WPA artwork is still owned by the public and cannot be privatized as the associated news articles posted on this website describe.
-One exception is posters--simply because they made multiple copies with three being given to the artist for their portfolios, and it was this act that blurred the line between private and public art.
-Mike had taken these two prints that were ostensibly owned by C. Don Powell and thence his son Richard.
+One exception is posters–simply because they made multiple copies with three being given to the artist for their portfolios, and it was this act that blurred the line between private and public art.
+Mike had taken these two prints that were ostensibly owned by C. Don Powell and later his son Richard.